Razor Robotics, dedicated to robot education Robot working at a computer

 All About Robots

 A robot is a machine, usually equipped with arms, wheels or legs, that operates automatically.
 The majority of robots are to be found in industries such as car manufacturing, where they are used to do tasks that would otherwise be dangerous, difficult or tedious for people.
 Recently personal robots for the home have become a reality, with the introduction of the Roomba vacuum cleaner and the RoboMower grass cutter.
 These robots are relatively simple and are a long way from the robot helpers we see in films such as Star Wars and Wall.e.
 The largest growth areas in robotics over the last 10 years has been entertainment and education.
-Robot pets often called 'cyber pets' have been hugely popular and many colleges and universities have been using robotic kits, such as the Lego NXT Mindstorm, to teach students about robotics and engineering principals.
+Robot pets often called ‘cyber pets’ have been hugely popular and many colleges and universities have been using robotic kits, such as the Lego NXT Mindstorm, to teach students about robotics and engineering principles.

 Robot Fundamentals

 The above diagram shows a robot modelled on a human, often referred to as a humanoid.
 As you can see there are many parts that make up a robot, each of which can be designed in different ways depending on the purpose of the robot.
-The following sections will discuss these design considerations.
-A downloadable guide to Robotics can be found here.
+The following sections will discuss these design considerations.A downloadable guide to Robotics can be found here.

 Sensors

-Shakey robot Multi-sensor mobile robot
+Multi-sensor mobile robot

-Ultrasonic sensor module Ultrasonic sensor module
+Ultrasonic sensor module

 Robot sensors can be compared to our eyes, ears and sense of touch.
 Without sensors a robot has no way of perceiving its environment and can only perform predetermined tasks.
 There are two main types of sensors, those that sense the external world and those that sense the internal state of the robot.
 The following is a list of popular robot sensors: